J0hann3/Philosophers/README.md

 - Hybrid threads

 Thread properties:
 - Threads shares instruction, global, and heap regions.
-However, it has its register and stack and counter.
+However, it has its register and stack(pile) and counter.
+- share only with theeir peer thread within a process
+- Threads need to be synchronized in order to avoid unexpected scenarios

 States of thread:
 - Running
 - Ready
 - Blocked

+Compilation:
+-> gcc multithread.c -lpthread

+PTHREAD_THREADS_MAX -> number of thread max
+ATTENTION: DEAD LOCK -> kill a thread before unlock a mutex

 PROCESS